 - Pour a 1/2 inch of pastis into a glass.

 - Add an ice cube or two, but not more.
 Ice is optional and some purists forbid it, preferring to use cool water only.
-But if you use ice, it must be added after the water to avoid crystallization of the anethol in the pastis.
+If you drink it with ice, the ice must be added after the water to avoid crystallization of the anethol in the pastis.
+Never store pastis in the refrigerator.

 - Sip slowly on a sunny terrace at the end of the afternoon.